Ashistry/discover-awesome/README.md

 ## Planned features

-- Use random mode within a specific repository
+- Use random mode within a specific repository or database
 - Search for specific topics (implemented through fuzzy search in the repo tags)
 - Repository and topic blacklist
 - Save option, allowing you to save a README for a repo you like to a folder of choice